9 Best AI Tools for Startups in 2026

 Pricing

 ChatGPT is available across several tiers.
-The free plan includes limited access to GPT-5 and features like file uploads, basic image creation, and browsing. _Plus costs $20 per mont_h, offering faster response times and priority access to new tools.
+The Free plan includes limited access to GPT-5.2 and features like file uploads and slower image creation.

-For Enterprise, the pricing is custom, with expanded features, dedicated support, and higher usage limits for larger organizations.
+The Enterprise plan comes with custom pricing and expanded features, dedicated support, and higher usage limits for larger organizations.

 5. Grammarly: AI-Powered Writing Assistant